pamelacostta/Pamelacostta/README.md

 Welcome to my profile! 👋🏽

- I'm a Systems Analysis and Development student and future Java developer☕️💻 MySQL🐬
+ I'm a Systems Analysis and Development student and future Java developer 💻

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java ☕️ MySQL🐬
 - 👯 I’m looking to collaborate on Projects for Jr developers
 - 📫 How to reach me: E-mail and linkedin
-- ⚡ Fun fact:  I like everything that challenges me -->
+- ⚡ Fun fact:  I like everything that challenges me